-PROC will establish the sequence of program reviews, a sequence that is revisited annually.
-The current sequence is posted on the program review section of the Senate website.
-The sequence can be altered by action of PROC.
-GC will be apprised of alterations and retains final authority over the sequence.
-The timeline for program review is outlined in section 5.
+PROC establishes the sequence of program reviews, a sequence that is revisited annually.
+The current sequence is posted on the Program Review section of the Academic Senate website.
+The sequence can be altered by action of PROC, and alterations may be requested by UGC, programs, Senate Committees, deans, or the Provost's office.